Young Manchester

 • Craig - Finance Director at urbanbubble

-Organizational Philosophy
+Organisational Philosophy

 Young Manchester operates on the principle that "young people's lives are impacted by decision making therefore they should have a seat at the table."
-They emphasize empowering young people at every level—from young staff in key roles to young grant panelists making funding decisions.
+They emphasise empowering young people at every level—from young staff in key roles to young grant panelists making funding decisions.

 How to Apply

-Application methods vary by program:
+Application methods vary by programme:

 Applicants invited to present projects at community events where young people and community members vote on funding allocation.
 All applicants participate regardless of outcome, creating transparent, democratic decision-making.